Gissio/radpro/docs/comm.md

 * Request: `GET tubeHVDutyCycle\n`
 * Response: `OK [value]\n`

-Returns the tube's PWM duty-cycle of the high voltage generator, provided in decimal format with three decimal places.
+Returns the tube's PWM duty-cycle of the high voltage generator, provided in decimal format with four decimal places.

 Example:

     GET tubeHVDutyCycle
-    OK 0.415
+    OK 0.0975

 ### Get data log

 * Request: `GET datalog [value]\n`
 * Response: `OK [data]\n`

-Returns the data log stored in the device's flash memory. `[value]` is an optional UNIX timestamp (number of seconds since 1/1/1970), provided in decimal format, that limits the output to entries newer than this date and time. `[data]` is a list of records, separated by `;`; each record's fields are separated by `,`.
+Returns the data log stored in the device's flash memory. `[value]` is an optional UNIX timestamp (number of seconds since 1/1/1970), provided in decimal format, that limits the output to entries newer than this date and time. `[data]` is a list of records, separated by `;`.
+Each record's fields are separated by `,`.
 The first record lists the field names, and the following records are actual measurements ordered from least recent to most recent.
 Valid fields include:

 * `time`: The record's UNIX timestamp (number of seconds since 1/1/1970), provided in decimal format.
 * `tubePulseCount`: The tube's life pulse count, provided in decimal format.